Videos available: Training Programme on Safeguarding Artemia resources for Aquaculture held in Rome

 Programme (videos of presentations available)

 The programme featured a series of expert presentations on three themes: Salt lakes, management tools for Artemia cyst and biomass harvesting, and Artemia biodiversity.
-The full programme is appended below, and video recordings of most presentations will shortly be made available on NACA’s YouTube channel.
+The full programme is appended below, along with links to the video recordings of the presentations on NACA’s YouTube channel.

 For more information, please visit the International Artemia Aquaculture Consortium website.